About the Course

 A note on finances

-We ask for a deposit of £60 to book your place and a financial contribution of your choosing.
-To meet our costs and to ensure the sustainability of the event we are suggesting a total contribution in the range of £100-£250 for an online course.
-If cost is a difficulty for you and this scale is too big a stretch for you at the moment, please do not let that stop you from attending as we would love to have you there.
+We ask for a deposit of £60 to book your place plus a financial contribution of your choosing.
+To meet our costs and to ensure the sustainability of the event we are suggesting a total contribution in the range of £100–£250 for an online course.
+If this would be a hardship for you, please do not let that stop you from attending as we would love to have you there.
 Please contact us to talk about it.

 Registration and paying your deposit

-You could consider reading Marshall Rosenberg’s book, Nonviolent Communication: A Language of Life, or watch one of the videos on our training preparation page.
-You might also value our series of NVC Life Hacks on YouTube.
+NB.
+Preparation is not required to participate.
+Consider reading Marshall Rosenberg’s book, Nonviolent Communication: A Language of Life, or watch one of the videos on our training preparation page.
+In addition, you could read Shantigarbha’s book on empathy I’ll Meet You There: A Practical Guide to Empathy, Mindfulness and Communication or sample our series of NVC Life Hacks on YouTube.